Summary

 Employees taking too many days off work sick can be problematic for your business, and you should not ignore it.
 Whilst usually it will be genuine, and you can make adjustments to help your employee, there are times when it is not.
 Whilst you can dismiss an employee for taking too many days off sick on the basis that it has made them incapable of carrying out their job, there are procedures you must follow to show that you have been reasonable and fair in doing so.

-If you need help with understanding what to do if your employee is taking too many sick days in England and Wales, our experienced employment lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
-So call us today on 0808 196 8584 or visit our membership page.
+If you need help with understanding what to do if your employee is taking too many sick days in England and Wales, LegalVision provides ongoing legal support for businesses through our fixed-fee legal membership.
+Our experienced employment lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions